Accountability & Assessment Home

 TEA Accountability Ratings

 The TEA accountability ratings are based on a system that uses various indicators to provide detail on the performance of a school district and individual campuses.
-The performance index framework includes four areas: Student Achievement, Student Progress, Closing Performance Gaps, and Postsecondary Readiness.
-For 2017, Pleasanton ISD received a rating of Met Standard.
+The domain framework includes three areas: Student Achievement, Student Progress, and Closing Performance Gaps.
+For 2018, Pleasanton ISD received a letter grade of a C.

 Snapshot: School District Profiles